Frequently Asked Questions

 What is the team system?

 At CGS, we organize our classes, students, faculty, and advisors using a team system.
-Teams, similar to cohorts, are comprised of about 80 students who share the same faculty throughout the entire year, which enhances the teaching, learning, and social experiences by fostering a robust learning community.
+Teams, similar to cohorts, are comprised of about 80 to 100 students who share the same faculty throughout the entire year, which enhances the teaching, learning, and social experiences by fostering a robust learning community.

-Your faculty and advisor team meets weekly to closely coordinate the curriculum and ensure interdisciplinarity.
+Your faculty and advisor team meets weekly to closely coordinate the classes and ensure interdisciplinarity.
 This kind of team meeting and combination of perspectives is highly unusual at any college, let alone a large research university.

 Who will be my academic advisor?